How to buy a used car

 One of the biggest disadvantages of buying used is that the warranty may be expired.
 That’s when it makes sense to consider protecting your investment with an extended automotive warranty.
 Similar to an original manufacturer's warranty, an extended car warranty offers financial protection if your vehicle suffers a covered failure.

 Some car owners like having a plan so they won't be saddled with thousands of dollars of repair bills.
-If you use it for one big repair or several smallers ones, a good extended auto warranty will likely pay for itself.
+If you use it for one big repair or several smaller ones, a good extended auto warranty will likely pay for itself, especially for higher-mileage vehicles.

 Pros and cons of buying a used car